-Video Of Tae Kwon Do Form 7 – Taegeuk Chil Jang
+Video Of Tae Kwon Do Red Belt Form – Taegeuk Chil Jang

 Its easier to learn, I think, if you have both a visual and written version of this and every Poomsae

-Tae Kwon Do Form 7 – Taegeuk Chil Jang – Step By Step
+Tae Kwon Do Red Belt Form – Taegeuk Chil Jang – Step By Step

 From your Joon Bi Seogi, get into Beom Seogi or Tiger Stance; this means putting one leg in front of the other and bending both of them and slightly lifting the front leg to make it easier for you to use it faster.